 The Office of Patient Protection looks at the circumstances that prevented you from buying health insurance when you were eligible to buy it or during previous open enrollment periods.

-Will I get a waiver if I can prove that I need medical care?
+Will I get an enrollment waiver if I can prove that I need medical care?

-No. The Office of Patient Protection is not permitted to take into account anyone’s health conditions when reviewing a waiver request.
+No. The Office of Patient Protection is not permitted to take into account anyone’s health conditions when reviewing an enrollment waiver request.

-Once I fill out the form, how long will it take to hear?
+Once I fill out the enrollment waiver application form, how long will it take to get an answer?

 The Office of Patient Protection is required to respond to you within 30 days.
 If the Office of Patient Protection asks you for any additional information, be sure to send it back as quickly as possible.

 Can I come in and meet with someone at the Office of Patient Protection?

 No, the Office of Patient Protection cannot accommodate walk-in visitors.
 Please include all documents and information along with your enrollment waiver request.